MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-3.md

 It is now easier to change compiler settings and add OEM-specific error codes.
 For more information, refer to source code files source/inc/oemcompiler.h and source/inc/oemresults.h.

 The drmcipher_test.exe and drmcrypto_test.exe tools are no longer included in compiled form.
-They are compiled with source code files source/test/cipher/* and source/test/crypto/*.
+They can still be compiled using source code files source/test/cipher/* and source/test/crypto/*.

-The DrmFileViewer.exe tool and its corresopnding source code are no longer included.
+The DrmFileViewer.exe tool and its corresponding source code are no longer included.
 It only supported file formats which are no longer in widespread use.

 The non-spec-compliant CDMI interface is no longer included.
 Microsoft recommends migration to the spec-compliant CDMI interface.
 For more information, refer to source code files source/inc/drmcdmi* and source/modules/cdmi/real/*.